goto-bus-stop/split-require/README.md

 Public path to load dynamic bundles from.
 Defaults to `./`, so dynamic bundle #1 is loaded as `./bundle.1.js`.

+### `--sri`

+Hash algorithm to use for subresource integrity.
+By default, subresource integrity is not used.

+When enabled, the runtime loader will add `crossorigin` and `integrity` attributes to dynamically loaded bundles.

+One of `sha256`, `sha384`, `sha512`.

 ## Browserify Plugin API Usage

 ```js